DECAfpga/MemTest/README.md

 ![pinout_deca](pinout_deca.png)

-Mouse, Joystick and Audio are not defined in this core.
+Mouse, Joystick and Audio/MIDI are not defined in this core.

 Keyboard is optional as core can be controlled  by board buttons (see below)